StevenBlack/vocab/million-dollar-words.md

 ### metier
 This is another word for forte (see forte)—an occupation or activity in which a person has a particularly strong talent.
-However, unlike forte, which is pronounced fort, metier retains its French pronunciation: MET-EE-AY.

 ### metonymy